Emma Bradshaw

-This closed reserve features broadleaved woodland and ferns surrounding a redundant reservoir.
+This small nature reserve features broadleaved woodland and ferns surrounding a redundant reservoir.
 An area rich in birds, bats and invertebrates.

 Know before you go